How to save tulsi plant from dying?

 To save tulsi plant from dying grow it in fast draining soil & keep it in a location that receives good amount of direct sunlight, water it often to keep the soil moist and feed it with good compost every 30-35 days.
 Check under it leaves regularly for pest attack

-In this post, I will tell you everything about how to take care of tulsi plant.
+In this post, I will tell you everything about how to save tulsi plant from dying and revive it back.

-- How to save tulsi plant from insects
+Quick Tips of How to save tulsi plant from dying

 Signs of Dying Tulsi Plant